On a Merton Problem with Irreversible Healthcare Investment: Introduction

 \subsection{Plan of the paper}

 The rest of the paper is organized as follows.
-In Section 2, we introduce the model.
-We transform the original stochastic control-stopping problem into a pure stopping problem in Section 3, while in Section 4 we study the dual optimal stopping problem.
-In Section 5, we provide the optimal health investment boundary, optimal consumption plan and optimal portfolio in primal variables, and in Section 6 we present a detailed numerical study and provide some financial implications.
-Section 7 concludes.
-Appendix A contains technical estimates and some auxiliary results needed in the paper, Appendix B collects the proofs of some results of Sections 3, 4 and 5.
-In Appendix C, we give the details of our numerical method used in in Section 6.
+In Section \ref{sec-2}, we introduce the model.
+We transform the original stochastic control-stopping problem into a pure stopping problem in Section \ref{sec-3}, while in Section \ref{sec4} we study the (candidate) dual optimal stopping problem.
+In Section \ref{sec5}, we provide the optimal health investment boundary in primal variables, and in Section \ref{sec:numerics} we present a detailed numerical study and provide some financial implications.
+Section \ref{sec7} concludes.
+Appendix \ref{seca} collects the proofs of some results of Sections \ref{sec-3}, \ref{sec4} and \ref{sec5}.
+In Appendix \ref{numerical}, we give the details of our numerical method used in Section \ref{sec:numerics}.